agrosner/DBFlow/usage/Migration3Guide.md

 If you wish to keep old references, please keep in mind that `foreignColumnName` is now `foreignKeyColumnName`.

 ## Properties, Conditions, Queries, Replacement of ConditionQueryBuilder and more
-Perhaps the most significant internal changes to this library is making queries, conditions, and interactions with the database much stricter and more type-safe.
+Perhaps the most significant external change to this library is making queries, conditions, and interactions with the database much stricter and more type-safe.

 ### Properties
 Properties replace `String` column names generated in the "$Table" classes.
-They are also matching exact case to the column name.
+They also match exact case to the column name.
 They have methods that generate `Condition` that drastically simplify queries.
-(Please note the `Condition` class has moved to the .language package).
+(Please note the `Condition` class has moved to the `.language` package).

 Properties are represented by the interface `IProperty` which are subclassed into `Property<T>`, `Method`, and the primitive properties (`IntProperty`, `CharProperty`, etc).